 “Oh, no,” my employer protested.
 “I didn’t know you existed until around fifteen minutes ago.
 I’m so sorry.
 I just… You have a ‘Faculty’ parking sticker on the windshield of your car, you have an unusual number of books on education, child psychology and related subjects, and your living room, while certainly ‘lived in’ — in the best possible sense — gives every indication that you have no children of your own.”
 She shrugged, still looking rather sheepish.

 She could be blunt and even ruthless when investigating, but we were guests here, and she always took that relationship very seriously.
-Even apart from the fact that she wanted Rhonda to fill us in about what was going on with the case.
+And of course there was the fact that she wanted Rhonda to fill us in about what was going on with the case.

 Rhonda and Phyllis exchanged a glance, and the older woman’s shrug seemed to convey, “Well, you did warn me.”